Marco Grazzini

 Marco Grazzini is a Canadian film and television actor.
+He is of Italian-Filipino descent.

 Background

-He is a University of Toronto alumnus, having majored in Italian and Spanish with a minor in Sociology.
+Grazzini is a University of Toronto alumnus, having majored in Italian and Spanish with a minor in Sociology.
 His notable TV and movie credits include NBC's Heroes Reborn, Crackle's The Art of More and Fresh TV's Total Drama World Tour.
 His other passions include photography and cooking.